ASIA MARKETS: Asian Markets Largely Quiet Following Monday's Rally

 Continue Reading Below

-Asian stocks were largely quiet Tuesday after strong gains a day earlier, with Australian bank shares among the laggards.
+Asian stock indexes were mixed Tuesday after strong gains a day earlier, with Australian bank shares among the laggards.

 Earnings season for that sector came to an end with Commonwealth Bank of Australia reporting underwhelming results.
 The bank also flagged margin concerns, as some smaller peers have.

-CBA (CBA.AU) and Westpac (WBK) dropped about 2.5%, while Australia and New Zealand Banking and National Australia Bank (ANZ.AU) shed nearly 2%.
-UBS dropped Westpac from buy this morning amid anticipation of a sharp slowdown in Australia's housing market because of steps to cool real-estate prices.
+CBA (CBA.AU) and Westpac (WBK) dropped about 3%, while Australia and New Zealand Banking (ANZ.AU) shed more than 2% and National Australia (NABZY) declined 1.2%.
+UBS also dropped Westpac from buy Tuesday amid anticipation of a sharp slowdown in Australia's housing market because of steps to cool real-estate prices.

 Continue Reading Below